New U.S. Customs and Border Protection Santa Teresa Port Director Introduced at Change of Command Ceremony

 Mr. Thome began his career with the Office of Field Operations (OFO) in 2003 as a CBP Officer assigned to the Port of El Paso.
 He has worked in various leadership roles during his tenure, to include: Supervisory CBP Officer, the Port of El Paso’s Administrative Chief, Acting Port Director for the Albuquerque Port of Entry, Chief assigned to the El Paso Field Office, the El Paso Field Office’s Border Security Coordinator and most recently, the Acting Port Director – Santa Teresa.
 In addition to Mr. Thome’s operational positions, he has also performed details to OFO Headquarters.

 CBP Field Operations in 2008 adopted formal change of command ceremonies as another way to unify the workforce and highlight the agency mission.
 Since its inception in March 2003, CBP has developed and implemented standards, policies and symbols to advance the internal and external recognition of the agency and to demonstrate the strides the agency has made as the guardians of the nation’s borders.
 The change of command ceremony is designed to meet those goals.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
-CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.
+CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.